drigovz/visualstudio-docs.pt-br/docs/vs-2015/extensibility/adding-a-shortcut-menu-in-a-tool-window.md

     }
     ```

-8. Adicione o seguinte usando instruções para o mesmo arquivo:
+8. Adicione as seguintes instruções using ao mesmo arquivo:

     ```csharp
     using Microsoft.VisualStudio.Shell;